10 Best Mirin Substitutes

 4. Rice Vinegar

-Rice vinegar is another close substitute for mirin.
+Rice vinegar is another good replacement for mirin.
 Also known as rice wine vinegar, it is non-alcoholic.

 As a vinegar, it is sour, so add half a teaspoon of sugar to every teaspoon of vinegar to counteract the sourness.

 Balsamic vinegar is an Italian vinegar, made from boiled down white grapes, including all its skin, seeds, and stem.
 It must then be matured in wooden kegs for at least 12 years to be called balsamic vinegar.
 The best quality balsamic vinegar is aged between 18 and 100 years: the longer, the better, and the more expensive.